-- 78. Order of business at ordinary council meetings - 79.
-Order of business at first council meeting after a general election of councillors - 80.
-Order of business at ordinary committee meetings
+- 78. Order of business at ordinary Council meetings - 78A.
+Order of business at Special Council meetings - 79.
+Order of business at first Council meeting after a general election of Councillors - 80.
+Order of business at ordinary Mayoral Committee meetings or ordinary committee meetings - 80A.
+Order of business at special Mayoral Committee meetings or special committee meetings